mojiito/mojiito/README.md

     // Your code goes here
 });
 ```
+The first parameter is the name of the controller class, the second one is an object were you put your variables, functions and actions.
+After that your newly created `FooController` Class has been a to mojito.js

 ### Link the controller to a DOM Node
 After creating the controller you need to append/link it to a HTML-Tag.
-Then this controller is responsible for this HTML.
 ```HTML
 <div class="some css classes" data-mojito-controller="FooController"></div>
 ```
+With `data-mojito-controller` you define which controller class is responsible for this HTML-Tag.
+Mojito now creates a new instance of `FooController` and links it to this <div>

 ## How to install it
 We suggest you to use bower for installing mojito.js